commercialhaskell/stack/CONTRIBUTING.md

 Its step 'Hash and sign assets' makes use of a 'secret' environment variable `RELEASE_SIGNING_KEY` established by the owner of the Stack repository.
 The variable contains the private key for the GPG key with ID 0x575159689BEFB442.
-That key is imported into GPG and then used by GPG to create a detached signture for each file.
+That key is imported into GPG and then used by GPG to create a detached signature for each file.

 ### Inactive - `stan.yml`